-Skills Gained in a Behavioral Psychology Degree Program
+Skills Gained With a Behavioral Psychology Careers Degree

 - Psychological Knowledge

-- Through foundational coursework, students develop core knowledge of behavioral, abnormal, and developmental psychology.
+Students must develop core knowledge of behavioral, abnormal, and developmental psychology.
 They explore historical trends, theoretical perspectives, and empirical findings.
-Candidates apply these frameworks to analyze human thoughts and behavioral problems.
-With a firm grasp of psychological knowledge, students can conduct independent research and train in clinical settings.
+Learners apply these frameworks to analyze human thoughts and behavioral problems through research.

 - Scientific Inquiry

-- Students develop the scientific reasoning and problem-solving skills to gather, evaluate, and apply psychological information.
+Students develop the scientific reasoning and problem-solving skills needed to gather, evaluate, and apply psychological information.
 They learn to design and implement research plans with respect to the scientific process and sociocultural factors.
-By critically assessing findings, candidates can draw conclusions about psychological phenomena to prove or refute the validity of an argument.
+By critically assessing findings, learners can draw conclusions about psychological phenomena to prove or refute the validity of an argument.

 - Interpersonal Communication

-- A crucial skill for all professionals, integrative communication allows them to convey information in written, oral, and multimedia formats.
+Communication skills help professionals convey information in written, oral, and multimedia formats.
 Psychologists must present complex and technical ideas to diverse audiences, including students, colleagues, government officials, business professionals, and patients.
-Therefore, they need to express their thoughts clearly and exhibit effective presentation skills for different settings.

-- At the graduate level, learners cultivate the integrative leadership skills to work as project managers and program directors.
+Learners cultivate the integrative leadership skills required to work as project managers and program directors.
 They develop the ability to recruit diverse talent, manage multicultural team members, and bolster team capacity.
-Candidates also learn to incorporate ethical standards into their decision-making processes, thereby strengthening social responsibility within their organization.
+Students also learn to incorporate ethical standards into their decision-making processes, strengthening social responsibility within their organization.